-The Middle uThukela System includes supply to two major areas including those south of the uThukela River in uMzinyathi DM and those north of the uThukela River in King Cetshwayo DM.
-Supply to the King Cetshwayo areas is predominantly from water abstracted at Middledrift and as a result this is reported on the Mhlathuze System Section 16.
+The Middle uThukela System includes supply to two major areas including those south of the uThukela River in uMzinyathi DM and those north of the uThukela River in King Cetshwayo DM (KCDM), including the City of uMhlathuze WSA.
+Supply to the King Cetshwayo areas is predominantly from water abstracted at Middledrift through the Middledrift-Goedertrouw Transfer Scheme.
+Information on KCDM systems is reported on the Mhlathuze System (Section 16).
 Supply to the uMzinyathi Area is described below.